Quantum mechanics revision guide

 Time-evolution

-Assume that time evolution is governed by a linear operator: $$ |\psi(t)\rangle = U(t) |\psi(0)\rangle $$ $U(0) = I$ must be the identity operator.
+Assume that time evolution is governed by a linear operator: $$ |\psi(t)\rangle = U(t)|\psi(0)\rangle $$ $U(0) = I$ must be the identity operator.

 Taking the limit $t \rightarrow 0$ we can write $$ U(t) = I - \frac{i}{\hbar}t \hat{H} + O(t^2) $$ for some self-adjoint operator $\hat{H}$ called the Hamiltonian.

-The quantity $\hbar$ is the reduced Planck constant; it has units of angular momentum and provides a conversion factor.
+$\hbar$ is the reduced Planck constant; it has units of angular momentum $\mathrm{kg, m^2, s^{-1}} = \mathrm{J \cdot s}$ and provides a conversion factor.

-Some algebra/calculus then gives the time-dependent Schrodinger equation: $$ i \hbar \frac{\mathrm{d}|\psi\rangle }{\mathrm{d}t}= \hat{H} |\psi\rangle $$
+Some algebra gives the time-dependent Schrodinger equation: $$ i \hbar \frac{\mathrm{d}|\psi\rangle }{\mathrm{d}t}= \hat{H} |\psi\rangle $$

 Energy states

-Look for eigenstates of $\hat H$ by solving the time-independent Schrodinger equation: $$ \hat H |\chi_n\rangle = E_n |\chi_n\rangle $$
+Look for energy eigenstates by solving the time-independent Schrodinger equation: $$ \hat H |\chi_n\rangle = E_n |\chi_n\rangle $$

 The corresponding time-dependent solution is separable: $$|\psi(t)\rangle = A e^{iE_n t/\hbar} |\chi_n\rangle$$ where $A\in\mathbb{C}$ is arbitrary (it cancels when we calculate observables).